“Set your life on fire. Seek those who fan your flames” This quote is EVERYTHING. (I stole it from Will Smith, who stole it from Rūmī)

 So three months ago, I hit the big 30 – I’m officially an adult, which apparently means I should have my shit together by now.
-Although, in my mind, I’m still that confused 17 year old wondering what the hell is going on.
+Although, in my mind, I’m still that confused 17-year-old wondering what the hell is going on.
 When I compare the people I had in my life during my early 20’s to the people I have now, there’s a huge difference.
 Back then I had an abundance of acquaintances that outweighed real friends.
-Though I didn’t know it at the time, and it sucked when I realised I was putting my time and energy into people that I couldn’t truly be myself around.
+It sucked when I realised I was putting my time and energy into people that I couldn’t truly be myself around.
 These people didn’t make me feel good or make me want to better myself.
 When you spend time with people who have a constant negative outlook on life, what is it doing to your mental health?
 I’m sure most people have this realization at some point.

 Your network is your net worth

 A few years ago I made a promise to myself.
-To focus my energy on the people that help me to be a better person, the genuine, interesting ones with real-life experiences.
-Those who have come through the other side against all odds.
-The person who respects and values themselves based on their mind and not on their appearance or possessions.
-These are the people I find most interesting and the people who inspire me.
+To focus my energy and time on the people that really matter, the ones who help me to be a better person, the genuine, interesting ones with real-life experiences.
 With the right crew, you are unstoppable!

 Not everyone deserves to be around you – choose wisely

 Friendships are not meant to be difficult, one-sided or stressful.
 They are meant to be mutually beneficial to both individuals.
 It’s important to surround yourself with individuals you aspire to be more like.
-The ones who you admire and who want to see you succeed.
+Those you admire and who want to see you succeed.
 It’s taken me most of my life to find these people.
-This is the person you can share your most ridiculous idea with, this is the person who believes in not only themselves but also, you.
-After a coffee and catch up with them, you will be left feeling uplifted and with a head full of fresh ideas.
+You know that mate you can share your most ridiculous idea with?
+After a coffee and catch up with them, you will be left feeling uplifted and inspired.

 You’re not the same person now as you were five years ago.
 As we grow, our interests and priorities change and this also means our friendships either weaken or grow stronger.
 Basing a friendship value on how long you’ve known that person is a bad idea.
 I met someone four years ago who I now consider one of my closest friends.
 Sometimes, in order to care for yourself, you need to be a little bit selfish.
 So you shouldn’t feel guilty about spending less time with people who aren’t enriching your life, to spend more time with those who do.